Getting life insurance coverage for your mortgage payments can be a daunting task. Let’s start with the name.

 Life insurance on the other hand stays with you, throughout life’s changes.
 It is important to maintain regular contact with your insurance advisor to ensure your priorities are still covered during those changes and in many cases, there are options that allow a policy to ‘grow-with-you.'

 People aren’t static and their needs change.
-Life insurance can provide conversion options to give you more flexibility over singular static products like mortgage life insurance.
+Life insurance can provide conversion options to give you more flexibility over singular static products like mortgage insurance.

 The post-claim underwriting process differs between the two

-To qualify for a mortgage life insurance product, the prospective insured is asked a series of questions.
+To qualify for a mortgage insurance product, the prospective insured is asked a series of questions.
 If they answer the questions correctly, they will be approved for coverage on the spot.

 This is one of the most primary differentiators of mortgage life, and often why it is not deemed as the best product to achieve the needs of the average homeowner who is simply looking to ensure their family is properly covered in case of tragedy.

-With mortgage life insurance, after the primary insured has passed, the lender investigates the medical history and uses that information to determine if you should have qualified for that coverage in the first place.
+With mortgage insurance, after the primary insured has passed, the lender investigates the medical history and uses that information to determine if you should have qualified for that coverage in the first place.
 This evaluation is done despite having gone through the questionnaire at the outset of coverage and paying into the policy throughout the term.
-If a discrepancy exists, or if you did not answer a question to the best of your ability, you can be denied a payout leaving your estate with the responsibility of maintaining the mortgage protection.
+If a discrepancy exists, or if you did not answer a question to the best of your ability, you can be denied a payout leaving your estate with the responsibility of maintaining the mortgage protection insurance.
 This is something most families would have trouble doing.

 Life insurance products are superior in this manner as the coverage amounts that you are approved for and the premiums you pay are based upon your financial needs and underwriting that is done right at the onset to reduce the chance of a no payout situation.